ALE-2: Overview

 ALE-2 is ALE Co., LTD's second satellite, following the ALE-1 launched in January 2019.
 While ALE-1 was a rideshare payload and needed to first descend to a lower altitude to release the artificial meteors, ALE-2 was launched as a primary payload and was deployed directly to an altitude ideal for releasing the artificial meteors.
 Thus ALE-2 became ALE Co., LTD's first attempt at creating artificial meteors.
-The satellite was to controllably release particles to the opposite direction of the satellite's direction of travel, which would allow them to re-enter Earth's atmosphere as artificial meteors.
-ALE-2 was developed by ALE Co., LTD, along with Tohoku University and Nihon University.
+The satellite was designed to controllably release particles in the direction opposite to its motion, allowing them to re-enter Earth's atmosphere as artificial meteors.
+ALE-2 was developed by ALE Co., LTD, along with the Tohoku University Space Robotics Laboratory and Nihon University.

 On 6 December 2019, an Electron rocket sent ALE-2 to low Earth orbit as part of the ″Running Out Of Fingers″ launch.
-ALE-2 was placed in orbit with an altitude of 400 km, lower than the International Space Station to eliminate any chance the particles released by ALE-2 would pose a risk to the astronauts at the station.
+ALE-2 was placed into a 400 km orbit, lower than the International Space Station to eliminate any possibility that particles released by ALE-2 would pose a risk to the astronauts at the station.
 Unlike ALE-1, which had no on board propulsion, ALE-2 was equipped with thrusters to counter atmospheric drag and keep its altitude between 375 to 400 km, the optimal height to release the artificial meteor particles.

 On 4 April 2023, ALE ended the operations of ALE-2 as the orbital altitude of the satellite decreased following the depletion of onboard fuel.
 ALE-2 decayed from orbit on 19 April 2023.

 Spacecraft

 ALE-2's satellite bus was developed by Tohoku University.
 The ALE-2 satellite is covered in gold plating for better thermal control.

 For propulsion, the satellite was equipped with an ALEx supercritical thruster manufactured by Patchedconics, LLC.
-The ALEx engine was made from COTS components, and uses non-toxic green propellant as fuel.
+The ALEx engine was made from COTS components, and used a non-toxic green propellant.
 ALEx had a total of four thruster nozzles.

 Operation in orbit

 In February 2020, ALE announced that a malfunction of the shooting star deployment mechanism prevented ALE-2 from releasing artificial meteor particles.
 Nevertheless, a simulation of the deployment was conducted in orbit.
-The satellite's thrusters experienced power failures while in eclipses, as the DC/DC converter for the thrusters did not function properly when the battery voltage was too low.
+The satellite's thrusters experienced power failures while the satellite was in eclipse, as the DC/DC converter for the thrusters did not function properly when the battery voltage was too low.